TaygaHoshi/tt-project/Lists/List of Rules - Special Actions.md

 **Activation time:** Action
 **Explanation:**
 	You use a usable item from your inventory.
-	This action can be used to apply a potion on an adjacent target.-
+	This action can be used to apply a potion on an adjacent target.